CSCfi/csc-user-guide/docs/computing/ipm.md

 #
 ###################################################################
 ```
-IPM provides information about the totall wall time, and time spent in the MPI calls, cumulative and for each individual call.
-It also generates an XML file that can be used to generate a graphical webpage.
+IPM provides information about the total wall clock time, and the time spent in the MPI calls, both cumulative and for each individual call.
+It also generates an XML file that can be used for generating a graphical web page.